Sunday, May 27, 2018

 Santana's "Moonflower"

-Santana's fortunes have been something of a roller coaster since the "classic" lineup of the band broke up in 1972.
+Santana's fortunes have been something of a roller coaster since the band's "classic" lineup broke up in 1972.
 Between 1973 and early 1977, the band issued six albums, including one live album and a greatest hits compilation.
 Only Amigos of the all-new material albums reached the top 10.
 In early 1977, the band released Festival, which peaked at No. 27 on Billboard.

 When it came to issuing Moonflower in October 1977, I'm not sure what everyone was thinking.
 It appears the band recorded a studio album, but either the band or the record company or both got cold feet and were unsure of its commercial potential.
-As a result, Moonflower was issued as a double album with a mix of live and studio tracks.
+As a result, Moonflower was issued as a double album with a mix of live recordings of older hits and new studio tracks.

 If there was a fear of no commercial appeal, that was soon proven to be unfounded.
 Propelled by a hit single, a cover of The Zombies' "She's Not There," Moonflower shot up to No. 10, the last of Santana's albums to do so until Supernatural 22 years later.